ZcashFoundation/frost-zcash-demo/README.md

 It will connect to the Coordinator using the given IP and port (replace as needed), using the specified key package (again replace as needed).

-When two participants run, the Coordinator should complete the protocol and write the signature to specified file.
+Once two participants are running, the Coordinator should complete the protocol and write the signature to specified file.